niermann/holoaverage/docs/parameters.rst

 :Type: Optional (by default region from parameter :ref:`param-roi` is taken)
 :Format: List of four integers
 :Unit: Pixels
-:Description: ``[left, top, right, bottom]`` pixel positions of the region used for raw alignment of the object
+:Description: ``[left, top, right, bottom]`` pixel coordinates of the region used for raw alignment of the object
     holograms.
 This region can be specified independently from the reconstruction region (as given by :ref:`param-roi`).

     If this parameter is not given the reconstruction region :ref:`param-roi` is also used for raw alignment.